 This Beginners Guide to a Low-FODMAP Diet from Healthline can help explain in greater detail.
 Ultimately if you struggle with digestive symptoms including bloating, gas, and stomach pain often (and have ruled out more serious conditions like Crohn’s or colitis), eating less high fodmap and more low FODMAP foods might be the solution!

-If you are looking for low-FODMAP inspiration, or ways to incorporate these foods into your diet, this list of 18 low-FODMAP approved snacks is a great place to start!
+If you are looking for low-FODMAP friendly snacks, or ways to incorporate these foods into your diet, this list of 18 low-FODMAP approved snacks is a great place to start!

 Easy Vegan Buckwheat Muffins from Running On Real Food

 These delicious muffins are made with buckwheat flour which is a low-FODMAP friendly food.
 Along with a minimal amount of banana, carrots, and your choice of sweetener, they fit the bill!

 Fresh Spring Rolls with Peanut Sauce from Wildflower Moky

 These tasty and beautiful rolls are packed with veggies and served with a tasty peanut butter sauce.
 The only thing you’ll need to change is omit the garlic from the sauce (garlic is high FODMAP) and you can keep the avocado as avocado is approved for low-FODMAP in 30g or less portion sizes.

 Warm Chia Pudding from Nutrition in the Kitch

 Chia seeds are a great low-FODMAP option and this chia seed pudding is no exception.
 Low fodmap fruits- While fruits contain FODMAPS, certain fresh fruit including bananas and berries in small amounts are fine.

 These sweet and fibre-filled dark chocolate figs make great low-FODMAP snack ideas or treat options to enjoy when a sweet craving hits!